 The United States imposes a tax on the profits of US resident corporations at a rate of 21 percent (reduced from 35 percent by the 2017 Tax Cuts and Jobs Act).
-The corporate income tax is the third largest source of federal revenue, after the individual income tax and payroll taxes, and raised $343.8 billion in fiscal 2017, accounting for 9 percent of total federal revenue.
+The corporate income tax raised $297.0 billion in fiscal 2017, accounting for 9 percent of total federal revenue.

 Taxable corporate profits are equal to a corporation’s receipts less allowable deductions—including the cost of goods sold, wages and other employee compensation expenses, interest, nonfederal taxes, depreciation, and advertising.
-US resident multinationals pay tax on their worldwide profits, but tax on the profits of their controlled foreign subsidiaries is deferred until those profits are repatriated (that is, paid back as dividends) to the US parent corporation.
-To avoid double taxation, US multinationals may claim a credit for taxes paid to foreign governments on income earned abroad, but only up to their US tax liability on that income.
-US-based corporations owned by foreign multinational companies face the same US corporate tax rules on their profits from US business activities as do US-owned corporations.
+US-based corporations owned by foreign multinational companies generally face the same US corporate tax rules on their profits from US business activities, as do US-owned corporations.

-Many US businesses are not subject to the corporate income tax; rather they are taxed as “flow-through” entities.
-Flow-through businesses do not face an entity-level tax.
+Many US businesses are not subject to the corporate income tax; rather, they are taxed as “pass-through” entities.
+Pass-through businesses do not face an entity-level tax.
 But their owners must include their allocated share of the businesses’ profits in their taxable income under the individual income tax.
-Flow-through entities include sole proprietorships, partnerships, and eligible corporations that elect to be taxed under subchapter S of the Internal Revenue Code (S corporations).
+Pass-through entities include sole proprietorships, partnerships, and eligible corporations that elect to be taxed under subchapter S of the Internal Revenue Code (S corporations).

-The corporate income tax is the third largest source of federal revenue, after the individual income tax and payroll taxes.
-It raised $343.8 billion in fiscal 2015, 10.6 percent of all revenue, and 1.9 percent of gross domestic product.
-The relative importance of the corporate tax as a source of revenue declined sharply between the 1950s and 1980s, but over the past quarter century it has brought in revenues equal to about 2 percent of gross domestic product (GDP), with some fluctuations mostly associated with the business cycle (figure 1).
+The corporate income tax is the third-largest source of federal revenue, although substantially smaller than the individual income tax and payroll taxes.
+It raised $297.0 billion in fiscal 2017, 9.0 percent of all revenue, and 1.5 percent of gross domestic product (GDP).
+The relative importance of the corporate tax as a source of revenue declined sharply between the 1950s and 1980s, but over the past quarter century it has brought in revenues equal to about 2 percent of GDP (figure 1).